High Priest of Amun: 25th and 26th Dynasties

+Ending

+The office continued in existence until 525 BC, when the Persian Empire overthrew Egypt's last Saite ruler, Psamtik III (526–525 BC), and enslaved his sister Nitocris.
+Thereafter, the powerful office of High Priest of Amun disappears from history.
+It was not recreated by subsequent dynasties when Egypt regained it's independence from Persia.

 High Priest of Amun at Tanis

 In the northern capital of Tanis, the pharaohs of the Twenty-first dynasty decided to openly emulate Karnak by building and expanding their own temple of Amun-Ra, along with shrines dedicated to the other members of the Theban Triad.
 There are very few individuals known to have borne the mostly honorific title of High Priest of Amun at Tanis: